-Which will be more profitable: paying for your own warehousing, packaging materials, and staff to do the picking, packing and delivery to the shipper; or paying the FBA fee to have Amazon do all that for you?
+Which will be more profitable: paying for your warehousing, packaging materials, and staff to do the picking, packing, and delivery to the shipper; or paying the FBA fee to have Amazon do all that for you?

 Amazon makes it easy for you to compare the numbers with this Fulfillment by Amazon Revenue Calculator.
 Fill in the item price and your costs, then click “Calculate” to see the FBA costs for the same item, and which is your best option in terms of net profit and net margin.

 The more you sell, the more time fulfillment takes out of your day.
-Time that should be spent on management and development, not putting items in boxes.
-In fact, this is often a major roadblock to scaling your business.
+The time that should be spent on management and development, not putting items inboxes.
+This is often a major roadblock to scaling your business.

 Sales tax obligations.